 Which Outbound KPIs Signal Healthy Pipeline Creation?

-Track connect rate, reply rate, meeting set rate, and SQL conversion rate to measure targeting effectiveness, message relevance, and qualification quality.
+Track connect rate, reply rate, meeting set rate, and SQL conversion rate.
+These metrics reveal targeting effectiveness, message relevance, and qualification quality across your outbound funnel.

 How Many Touches Should a High-Performing Outbound Sequence Include?